idaholab/TMAP8/doc/content/verification_and_validation/ver-1id.md

 ## General Case Description

-This verification problem is taken from [!cite](ambrosek2008verification) and builds on Equilibration Problem verified in [ver-1ia](ver-1ia.md), [ver-1ib](ver-1ib.md), and [ver-1ic](ver-1ic.md).
+This verification problem is taken from [!cite](ambrosek2008verification) and builds on [ver-1ic](ver-1ic.md).
 The configuration and modeling parameters are the same as in [ver-1ic](ver-1ic.md), except that, in the current case, the reaction has a high barrier energy.
-The case is simulated in [/ver-1ic.i], but the $E_x$ is 0.20 eV instead of 0.05 eV.
+The case is simulated in [/ver-1ic.i], but $E_x$ is set to 0.20 eV instead of 0.05 eV.

 ## Analytical solution